arafangion/super-eureka/app/Day1.md

 Here, I am applying a sliding window by duplicating the measurement lists, offsetting them by dropping the first few items appropriately and then zipping them up again.

+*Note: Other people have a far simpler and better implementation of sliding windows.
+See the Discussion*

 ```haskell

 sliding :: Int -> [Int] -> [[Int]]